DCAN-Labs/cdni-brain/docs/msi-login.md

 MSI can be accessed through any regular terminal with this command: `ssh -Y <x500>@<cluster>.msi.umn.edu`.
 This will automatically place you onto a login node, which can be used to browse, view files, etc. When using a cluster to perform more advanced/computational heavy tasks, grab [an srun](slurm-params.md#srun) to enter a compute node.
 More information about login vs compute nodes can be found on [our Partitions page](partitions.md)

 When you use an OnDemand Desktop, you are automatically placed on a compute node with the resources listed on the Desktop creation page.
-You will still need to ssh into a login node if you want to grab a srun.
+You will still need to ssh into a login node if you want to grab a srun for even more resources.

 You can also access MSI through VSCode, more information about how to do that can be found on [our VS Code page.](vscode.md)